axiros/pytest2md/README.md

 How to get those links working and that convenient?

-The module does offer also some source finding / link replacement feature, via the [mdtool module.
+The module does offer also some source finding / link replacement feature, via the [mdtool][mdtool.py] module.
 The latter link was built simply by this:

 ```
 [mdtool]<SRC>
 ```

-Other example: This [pytest2md link was created by replacing "SRC" with the path to a file matching, under a given directory, prefixed by an arbitrary base URL.
+Other example: This [pytest2md][pytest2md-190425.tar.gz] link was created by replacing "SRC" with the path to a file matching, under a given directory, prefixed by an arbitrary base URL.

 ## <a href="#toc5">Spec</a>